Zozo62442/running-club/README.md

 ## Browser Testing

-The Animation Quiz website was examined for bugs and malfunctions using a variety of browsers.
+The Footloose Running Club website was examined for bugs and malfunctions using a variety of browsers.
 Opera, Firefox, Google Chrome, and Microsoft Edge were selected for thorough testing.
 Additionally, I have registered with [BrowserStack](https://live.browserstack.com/) in order to test my page on both Safari and Internet Explorer.
 Due to its age, Internet Explorer's initial results were quite subpar.
 On an iPad and an iPhone, I tested Safari.
 For the website's final version, no significant problems were discovered on the top 4 browsers.
 The test findings were verified.

 [Browser Compatibility Manual Test](docs/browser-compatibility-test-results.pdf "Browser Compatibility Manual Test")